 Kids will have the opportunity to visit Santa in his castle workshop, meet with holiday mascots, and explore the light displays and live shows in the upper Gardens.

 Please note, the Holiday Lights Tour and the Christmas at the Castle are two separate events.
-Tickets much be purchased for each attraction separately.
+Tickets must be purchased for each attraction separately.

 Where: Casa Loma, 1 Austin Terrace, Toronto, Ontario